jhmatthews/windy-blr-2020/README.md

 The header contains the parameters for the files, with comments denoted by hashes.
 The column headers are then

 ```
 Freq.
-Lambda    Created  Emitted   CenSrc     Disk     Wind  HitSurf Scattered A05
+Lambda    Created  Emitted   CenSrc     Disk     Wind  HitSurf Scattered A05 A10 A15 [et cetera]
 ```

 where Freq. and Lambda and frequency and wavelength and the other columns refer to various fluxes in the system.
 Fluxes at an angle 60 degrees are in the column A60.

-All fluxes have units of flux in somewhat arbitrary units of erg/s/cm^2/Angstrom at 100 parsecs.
-This should be rescaled for a realistic quasar flux.
+Important: All fluxes have units of flux in somewhat arbitrary units of erg/s/cm^2/Angstrom at 10 Gigaparsecs.
+This should be rescaled for any realistic quasar flux you desire.

 ### Physical data files